rackerlabs/design-system/_docs/style/spacing.md

 Consider the following best practices when you apply the Helix spacing system:

-- In most cases, use medium as the default size
+- In most cases, use medium spacing as the default.
 - If you intend to use a different spacing value, keep in mind that large spacing can result in too much whitespace, and small spacing can be too data dense and difficult for the user to parse.
-- Don't mix spacing sizes within the same component.
+- Don't mix spacing sizes within a component.

-% endcolumn %}
+{% endcolumn %}

 </div>